codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/docker-image-metadata.md

 ---
-title: "Image Metadata Annotations"
+title: "Docker image Metadata"
 description: "How to use custom metadata in your Docker images"
-group: docker-registries
+group: codefresh-yaml
 redirect_from:
   - /docs/metadata-annotations/
+  - /docs/docker-registries/metadata-annotations/
 toc: true
 ---
 Images built by Codefresh can be annotated with customized metadata.